Center for Consumer Freedom

 CCF hirelings sling mud on behalf of companies that profit from the mistreatment of animals—including the most extreme actors within the agribusiness sector.
 It’s not enough that Big Ag’s army of lobbyists keeps squeezing Congress for billions in taxpayer subsidies.
 They invest in CCF in an attempt to thwart even the most modest animal welfare reforms, defending lifelong confinement of animals, inhumane slaughter practices and the reckless use of antibiotics on factory farms.

 CCF is one of the 35 or so shadowy non-profit organizations or web-based campaigns founded by or associated with millionaire lobbyist and PR professional, Richard Berman.
-According to CCF’s 2008 tax filing, 92 percent of all revenue taken in by CCF went straight into the pockets of Berman and his for-profit PR firm which appears to be nothing less than a personal enrichment scheme.
+According to CCF’s 2008 tax filing, 92% of all revenue taken in by CCF went straight into the pockets of Berman and his for-profit PR firm which appears to be nothing less than a personal enrichment scheme.

 Berman’s corporate shell game with sham non-profits, his underhanded tactics against charities and public interest organizations, and his refusal to disclose the identity of his corporate paymasters, have been exposed in investigations by major news media, including The New York Times, USA Today, The Washington Post, Harper’s magazine, The Chronicle of Philanthropy and MSNBC.
 CBS’ 60 Minutes headlined its investigation, “Meet Dr. Evil.”
 See our list of some of the independent reporting about Berman and CCF.